doloopwhile/fakesmtpd/README.md

 ### HTTP API Usage

-The HTTP API provides an index of all sent messages, the ability to fetch sent message content, and the ability to clear all sent messages all as JSON (or no content) via the following:
+The HTTP API provides an index of all sent messages, the ability to fetch sent message content, and the ability to clear sent messages via the following:

 #### `GET /`

-Contains almost nothing but a link to `/messages`
+Contains almost nothing but a link to `/messages`.

 #### `GET /messages`